imp1sh/gosix.net/database/websites/ecommerce/www.rakuten.co.jp.md

 title: www.rakuten.co.jp
 description: www.rakuten.co.jp Website IPv6 compatibility
 published: true
-date: 2024-02-02T14:42:41
+date: 2024-02-04T17:29:31
 tags: website, rank6
 editor: markdown
 ---

 # www.rakuten.co.jp Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
+If you're convinced the displayed data is wrong, please [contact the administrators](/howto/chat).
 {.is-info}

 Rakuten.co.jp is an expansive Japanese e-commerce platform owned by Rakuten, Inc. It offers a wide array of products and services ranging from electronics to fashion and travel bookings.